f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>web browsers).
 But it wasn&rsquo;t until the start of 2013 that the final draft was submitted</span>
     <span>to the World Wide Web Consortium (W3C), the international governing body for</span>
     <span>web standards.</span><br/>
-    <span>With nine years for it to develop, you might think that would be the end of the speci‐</span>
-    <span>fication, but that&rsquo;s not how things work on the Internet.
+    <span>With nine years for it to develop, you might think that would be the end of the specification, but that&rsquo;s not how things work on the Internet.
 Although websites come and</span>
     <span>go at great speed, the underlying software is developed slowly and carefully, and so</span>
     <span>the stable recommendation for HTML5 is expected only after this edition of the book</span>
     <span>has been published in late 2014.
 And then guess what?
-Work will move on to ver‐</span>
+Work will move on to versions</span>
-    <span>sions 5.1 and higher, beginning in 2015.
+    <span> 5.1 and higher, beginning in 2015.
 It&rsquo;s a never-ending cycle of development.</span><br/>
     <span>However, while HTML5.1 is planned to bring some handy improvements (mainly to</span>
     <span>the canvas), basic HTML5 is the new standard web developers now need to work to,</span>
     <span>and it will remain in place for many years to come.
 So learning everything you can</span>